Community Action Health and Nutrition Services

 Meals On Wheels- Lunches are delivered to homebound Seniors who are unable to prepare or obtain meals for themselves.

-Senior Dining Sites- Seniors are encouraged to gather at one of four dining locations where meals are served family style.
+Senior Dining Sites- Seniors are encouraged to gather at one of three dining locations where meals are served family style.

 To find out more about the Meals On Wheels Program or the Senior Dining Sites contact (440) 998-3244.